 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's annual goodwill impairment assessment, including controls over management's valuation of the Commercial Vehicle reporting unit.
-These procedures also included, among others (i) testing management's process for determining the fair value of the Commercial Vehicle reporting unit; (ii) evaluating the appropriateness of management's discounted cash flow model; (iii) testing the completeness and accuracy of the underlying data used in the discounted cash flow model; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, projected segment EBITDA, discount rates, and exit earnings multiples.
-Evaluating management's significant assumptions related to revenue growth rates and projected segment EBITDA involved evaluating whether the assumptions were reasonable considering (i) the current and past performance of the Commercial Vehicle reporting unit; (ii) the consistency with external industry data; and (iii) whether these significant assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the Company's discounted cash flow model and (ii) the reasonableness of the discount rates and exit earnings multiples significant assumptions.
+These procedures included testing the effectiveness of controls relating to management's interim goodwill impairment assessment, including controls over the valuation of the Commercial Vehicle reporting unit.
+These procedures also included, among others (i) testing management's process for developing the fair value estimate of the Commercial Vehicle reporting unit; (ii) evaluating the appropriateness of the discounted cash flow model; (iii) testing the completeness and accuracy of the underlying data used in the discounted cash flow model; and (iv) evaluating the reasonableness of the significant assumptions used by management related to projected segment EBITDA and the discount rate.
+Evaluating management's significant assumption related to projected segment EBITDA involved evaluating whether the assumption used by management was reasonable considering (i) the current and past performance of the Commercial Vehicle reporting unit; (ii) the consistency with external market and industry data; and (iii) whether this assumption was consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the discounted cash flow model and (ii) the reasonableness of the discount rate significant assumption.